beyarkay/masters-thesis/src/03_lit_review.md

 They are unable to accurately measure very acute angles (such as those between fingers) but are intuitive to use and the resulting measurements are easy to interpret.
+Flex sensors have seen adoption in commercially available glove-based systems\footnote{\citealt{
+    abramsgentileentertainmentPowerGlove1989,
-Flex sensors have seen adoption in commercially available glove-based systems, and have been used in many papers due to their interpretability and relatively low cost\footnote{\citealt{
+    immersioncorporationCyberGlove2001}}, and have been used in many papers due to their interpretability and relatively low cost\footnote{\citealt{
     feinerVisualizingDimensionalVirtual1990,
     felsBuildingAdaptiveInterfaces1990,
     wiseEvaluationFiberOptic1990,